vanlueckn/java-ipv6-neighbors/README.md

 ![Neighbors License](https://img.shields.io/github/license/vanlueckn/java-ipv6-neighbors)
 ===========

 Simple and leightweight library for getting IPv6 neighbours on linux and windows.
+Provides an interface with sync and async methods.

 How To Use (Maven)
 ------